 - Underlying skin infections

-While identifying the origin of the hot spot can help pet owners prevent the next one from occurring, in most cases, the severity of the lesion has very little to do with what started it and everything to do with the bacterial growth that follows.
+Although identifying the cause of the hot spot can help pet owners to prevent them in the future, in most cases, the severity of the lesion has very little to do with its cause, and everything to do with the bacterial growth that follows.

 Additional Issues Regarding Hot Spots

-In most cases, hot spots occur due to self-inflicted conditions on the surface of the skin.
-However, in some cases, hot spots may develop due to an underlying bacterial infection.
-Furthermore, dogs that have pre-existing bacterial imbalances of the skin are at a higher risk of a hot spot worsening at an even faster rate than normal.
+In most cases, hot spots are self-inflicted on the surface of the skin.
+However, in some cases, hot spots may develop because of an underlying bacterial infection.
+Furthermore, dogs that have a pre-existing imbalance of bacteria on the skin are at a higher risk of much more rapid worsening of the hot spots.

-One of the most important things to know about hot spots is recognizing how to detect them early on.
+One of the most important things for you to know about hot spots is how to detect them at an early stage.
 This can prove to be difficult, but knowing the early signs can make a huge difference in how quickly the skin condition can be resolved.

-Hot spots start as a red spot on your dog's skin.
-By the time that the hot spot is noticed (even early on), it is typically about the size of a quarter.
+Hot spots usually start as a red spot on your dog's skin.
+By the time you notice the hot spot (even early on), it is typically about the size of a quarter.

-However, even before you recognize a hot spot, pet owners will notice their dog paying much more attention to the irritated area.
-Your dog will likely be perpetually licking, biting, and itching one specific part of their body.
-This is when it is important for pet owners to know to intervene and identify whether a hot spot is developing.
+However, even before you recognize a hot spot, you might notice your dog paying much more attention to the irritated area.
+Your dog will likely be perpetually licking, biting, and itching one specific area.
+This is when it is important for you to intervene and identify whether a hot spot is developing.

 Warm to the Touch

-Additionally, hot spots get their name due to the fact that they are typically warm to the touch, at least warmer than the dog's surrounding body.
-Although once the hot spot has progressed, it'll be difficult for you to touch the wound without causing Fido a significant amount of pain.
+Hot spots get their name because they are typically warm to the touch, at least warmer than the dog's surrounding skin.
+However, once the hot spot has progressed, it'll be difficult for you to touch the wound without causing Fido a significant amount of pain.

-Finally, due to the constant licking, you'll find that the surrounding skin and fur is wet, so much so that you will likely be able to see a change in the color of your dog's fur.
+Because of the constant licking, you'll find that the surrounding skin and fur is very moist, so much so that you’ll easily be able to see the difference in your dog's fur.

-Recognizing the physical symptoms of a hot spot is the first step in diagnosing it.
-However, it's not the only way that pet owners can help stop a hot spot in its tracks.
+Recognizing the physical signs of hot spots is the first step to diagnosing it.
+However, this is not the only way you can help to stop hot spots in their tracks.

-The following symptoms are also associated with dog hot spots.
-However, as you will see, many are non-specific symptoms.
-In other words, they are symptoms of a slew of conditions.
-It is important to definitively diagnose that your dog has a hot spot before beginning the appropriate treatment.
+The following signs are also associated with hot spots in dogs.
+However, as you will see, many are non-specific signs.
+In other words, they can also occur with a slew of other conditions.
+It is important to definitively diagnose whether your dog has a hot spot before beginning the appropriate treatment.

-Pet owners should also look for the following hot spot symptoms:
+You should also look for the following signs of hot spots:

 - Unusual aggression and behavioral changes (due to your dog associating touch with significant amounts of pain)

-- Sores that are scabbing or filled with puss
+- Sores that are scabbing or filled with pus

-- Physical heat rising from the dog’s coat or skin
+- Excessive warmth that can be felt on the dog’s coat or skin

 - Matted fur